-Often we hear sound when we talk to people, listen to music, play a musical instrument, etc. But have you ever wondered what is sound and how is it originated?
-Or why do we hear our own voice when we shout in a big empty room?
+Often we hear sound when we talk to people, listen to music, play a musical instrument, etc. But have you ever wondered what sound is and how it originated?
 In this article, let us find answers to all these questions.

 Nature Of Sound

 The sound produced by a guitar is different from the sound produced by a drum.
 This is because the sound produced by different sources have different characteristics.
-Sound can be characterised by its frequency, wavelength and amplitude.
+Sound can be characterized by its frequency, wavelength, and amplitude.

 Frequency of sound

 The number of rarefactions and compressions that occur per unit time is known as the frequency of a sound wave.
-Mathematically, the frequency of a wave is denoted as follows:
+The formula of the frequency of a wave is given as:

 Wavelength of sound

 The distance between the successive compression and rarefaction is known as the wavelength of a sound wave.
-The wavelength is mathematically represented as follows
+The wavelength of the sound formula is given as follows:

 Amplitude of sound